10 Best Affordable Homeowners Insurance Companies of 2026

 “Schedule” is a supplemental policy that extends coverage.

-By buying a scheduled personal property policy, owners can ensure full coverage of expensive items, such as jewelry, in the event of a claim.
+By buying a scheduled personal property policy, owners can ensure full coverage of expensive items, such as jewelry, in case of a claim.

 Replacement Cost vs. Actual Cash Value (ACV)